Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Discussion

+In addition, practical deployments must account for system-level impairments such as communication delays, asynchronous updates, bandwidth constraints, and message quantization.
+These factors may affect the effective information-mixing rate and introduce stale or incomplete updates, motivating extensions based on delay-robust gradient tracking, asynchronous diffusion, compressed communication, and adaptive graph scheduling.
 The present work focuses on batched network estimation within each epoch.
-An important direction for future research is to extend the framework to fully streaming operation, in which tracking gradient and consensus are performed epoch-by-epoch, enabling continual decentralized learning as new measurements arrive.
-Such extensions would exploit the temporal structure of GNSS data and further reduce latency.
-Moreover, the framework is inherently compatible with fast-switching topologies, positioning it as a promising building block for future spaceborne, onboard GNSS networks.
+Another important direction is to extend the framework to fully streaming operation, where gradient tracking and consensus are performed epoch-by-epoch as new GNSS measurements arrive.
+Such an extension would exploit the temporal structure of GNSS data, further reduce latency, and support continual decentralized learning.
+Since the proposed framework is inherently compatible with fast-switching topologies, it may also serve as a useful building block for future spaceborne, onboard, and hybrid terrestrial--space GNSS networks.